RummanAnsari/D365FO-FinanceOperations-Projects-ByRumman/BatchJobs_Templates/ANSARI_IndividualTaskModeling/ReadMe.md

 ## Project Name: ANSARI_IndividualTaskModeling

 ### Project Approach:
-**Multithreading with Individual Task Modeling using SysOperation Framework**
+**Individual Task Modeling using SysOperation Framework** Every time you have to add batch job for different work items through rec id.

-This project demonstrates how to implement a multithreaded batch job in Dynamics 365 Finance and Operations using the **SysOperation framework**.
+This project demonstrates how to implement a batch job in Dynamics 365 Finance and Operations using the **SysOperation framework**.
 Each task is modeled as a separate service class and scheduled independently to run in parallel.

 ### Project Execution Mode:
 **Scheduled Batch** — Each task is submitted as a separate batch job.

 ### Utilizing Parameters:
-**Yes** — A shared data contract class is used to pass parameters to each task.
+**Yes** — A shared data contract class is used to pass parameters to task.

 ### Utilizing UI Builder Class:
 **No** — The job does not use a custom UI builder.